Page images

 December 10.-Order of march in the corps today, First, Third, and Second divisions, the trains of the entire corps being guarded by my troops.
 My command moved at ten A.M., on the direct road to Monteith Station.
 This road is broad, solid, and perfectly level.
 We passed the two redoubts captured last evening, and reached Monteith Station on the Charleston Railroad, ten miles from Savannah, at noon.
 Here the troops preceding me had destroyed considerable of the track.
 Having nooned, I moved toward Savannah on the Augusta road, the advance of the Fourteenth corps coming in on that road and reaching Monteith as I left it.

-The advance of our corps having found the emy behind their fortifications about three miles from Savannah, I received orders to encamp for the night near the five-mile post.
-The trains December 13.-The usual constant artillery fire came forward and parked in the woods in the was kept up by the enemy, their gunners imvicinity of the troops.
-Distance to-day, ten miles. proving in practice.
-They had posted some December 11.-At seven A.M., Barnum's bri- sharp-shooters in the upper story of a house, gade was sent to reconnoitre between the Au- near their advanced fort, on the river bank. gusta road and Savannah River to ascertain ex- These sharp-shooters annoyed the left of our line actly the enemy's position in that direction.
-The considerably.
-Among the casualties to-day was duty was quickly performed, and their entire line Lieutenant Ahreets, Adjutant of the One Hunwas developed to the river, where my skirmishers dred and Thirty-fourth New-York volunteers, drove the enemy from an advanced work into and Acting Assistant Inspector-General Twentheir main line, capturing a few prisoners.
-At tieth corps, who was killed instantly by a shot ten A.M., my other brigade were brought up, and from that house, while engaged in reconnoitring my line was established along an old rice-field our lines.
-Last night the enemy landed some dyke, myself (Barnum's brigade) resting on the troops on Hutchinson's Island, and captured à river bank, my right (Pardee's brigade) extend- few of our men who had gone there for forage ing toward the Augusta road, while Jones's bri- and supplies.
-To prevent such a recurrence, gade was massed in reserve in rear of Barnum's.
-Major Hoyt, One Hundred and Thirty-fourth Toward night the left of the First division moved New-York volunteers, was sent to the island toforward, and connected with my right.
-Sloan's day, with a detachment of forty-seven men, to battery reported to me during the afternoon, and hold the upper part of it.
-This evening he was took position on the river bank near Jones's bri- reënforced with one hundred men, and the whole gade.
-My front line was concealed by the woods, were placed under command of Lieutenant-Colowith the exception of my left, which lay in open nel Jackson, of the One Hundred and Thirtyground within two hundred and fifty yards of a fourth New-York volunteers.
-A sunken battery large work on the river bank, in which the enemy was made to-day on the bank of the river, near had seven heavy guns.
-In front of my entire Jones's position, and was occupied by the four line were open fields affording a full view of the three-inch rifled guns of Sloan's battery.
-These intrenchments held by the enemy.
-Immediately guns commanded the approaches up and down in front of these intrenchments were extensive the river, also ranging across Hutchinson's Isrice-fields, flooded with water, and between the land, toward the South-Carolina shore.
-The fields in my front and these flooded rice-fields was supplies of food and forage in our trains being a canal twenty-five feet wide and five or six feet mostly exhausted, our troops were now subsistdeep, which also was filled with water. ing upon fresh beef, coffee, and rice.
-Large quantities of the latter had been obtained upon the plantations in this vicinity, and a large ricemill on the Colerain plantation, three miles up the river from my line, was kept constantly at work.
-Forage for our animals was obtained from rice-straw and from the cane-brakes.
-There was also tolerable grazing in the woods.
-An advanced line of pits for my skirmishers and.
+The advance of our corps having found the enemy behind their fortifications about three miles from Savannah, I received orders to encamp for the night near the five-mile post.
+The trains came forward and parked in the woods in the vicinity of the troops.
+Distance to-day, ten miles.
+December 11.-At seven A.M., Barnum's brigade was sent to reconnoitre between the Augusta road and Savannah River to ascertain exactly the enemy's position in that direction.
+The duty was quickly performed, and their entire line was developed to the river, where my skirmishers drove the enemy from an advanced work into their main line, capturing a few prisoners.
+At ten A.M., my other brigade were brought up, and my line was established along an old rice-field dyke, myself (Barnum's brigade) resting on the river bank, my right (Pardee's brigade) extending toward the Augusta road, while Jones's brigade was massed in reserve in rear of Barnum's.
+Toward night the left of the First division moved forward, and connected with my right.
+Sloan's battery reported to me during the afternoon, and took position on the river bank near Jones's brigade.
+My front line was concealed by the woods, with the exception of my left, which lay in open ground within two hundred and fifty yards of a large work on the river bank, in which the enemy had seven heavy guns.
+In front of my entire line were open fields affording a full view of the intrenchments held by the enemy.
+Immediately in front of these intrenchments were extensive rice-fields, flooded with water, and between the fields in my front and these flooded rice-fields was a canal twenty-five feet wide and five or six feet deep, which also was filled with water.

 The sluice-gates to these fields were all under control of the enemy, as was also the mouth of the canal, between which and my position was the large advanced work before mentioned as being in front of my left.
 Besides this one, the enemy had in my front three other works mounted with heavy guns in their main line across the flooded rice-fields.
 These guns all opened upon